blueprint-genetics/amiss/docs/paper/methods.md

 # Materials and methods

 We implement a framework that enables comparison of imputation methods by their contribution to the performance of machine-learning classifiers, specifically for prediction of variant pathogenicity.
-For this purpose, the framework preprocesses variant data to a usable format, performs imputation, trains a classifier and computes relevant performance statistics.
+For this purpose, the framework preprocesses variant data to a usable format, performs imputation, trains a classifier, and computes relevant performance statistics.

 This framework is used to perform three experiments: